 Since the early 1960s, Handelsbanken has on a number of occasions awarded grants for economic research, mainly through allocations to two independent research foundations: Tore Browaldhs stiftelse and Jan Wallanders och Tom Hedelius stiftelse.

 Together, these foundations are some of the most important sources of funding for economic research in Sweden.
 In 2017, 179 grants (197) were awarded for a total of SEK 215 million (188).
 At the end of 2017, the foundations’ combined capital totalled some SEK 7,674 million (6,901).

 Handelsbanken supports initiatives that improve young people’s knowledge of personal finance by supporting information campaigns and contributing know-how.
 Ung Privatekonomi (“Young Personal Finances”) is a schools information project that teaches Swedish upper secondary school students and teachers about personal finances and savings.

 Handelsbanken has a number of collaborations with schools, universities and colleges that are an important part of its long-term employer branding work.
 For example, we participate in training courses, contribute our competency and experience, and offer opportunities for internships that give students experience and contact with workplaces.
 Through these, Handelsbanken establishes contact with target groups that are important in terms of recruitment.
 This is based on co-operation with and commitment from HR departments, as well as employees and managers from branches and internal units.

-Handelsbanken in Sweden offers students from upper secondary school who plan to study at university the opportunity to participate in the Bank’s Student Programme alongside their studies.
+Handelsbanken in Sweden and Norway offers students from upper secondary school who plan to study at university the opportunity to participate in the Bank’s Student Programme alongside their studies.
 The programme comprises working at the Bank during their studies, their own action plan and relevant studies for development at Handelsbanken.
-The purpose is to attract, recruit and develop young employees as part of the Bank’s future management succession, and to promote gender equality and diversity.
+The purpose is to attract, recruit and develop young employees as part of the Bank’s future management succession, and to promote gender equality and diversity at Handelsbanken.